15 Best New Jersey LPN Programs – 2023

 Job Outlook for LPN Graduates in New Jersey

-The Newark metropolitan area is the largest employer of LPNs in the state.
+The Trenton metropolitan area is the largest employer of LPNs in the state.
 University Hospital

 has more than 500 medical personnel on staff at this academic hospital.
 Sinai Post Acute Nursing and Rehab Center